-Even now, marketing automation vendors are racing to stake their claim in the future market, and like the land rushes of the old west, acreage is up for grabs.
+Even now, marketing automation vendors are racing to stake their claim in the future market, and like the land rushes of the Old West, acreage is up for grabs.
 These vendors will court you and your business.
-They will say that their product is the world’s best, the highest performing, the crowd favorite.
-And since there aren’t a lot of niche players yet, you’ll be faced with a decision between a small handful of best-in-class solutions, which makes it even more difficult.
+They will say that their product is the best, the highest performing, the crowd favorite.

 Systems and Pricing

 For smaller businesses, HubSpot is the more affordable option.
-Their entry-level product is significantly less expensive than Marketo’s “Spark” edition, although Marketo does offer quarterly pricing to help distribute the cost.
-For enterprise use, Hubspot and Marketo are more comparable in price, but Marketo is still more expensive.
-Especially since most businesses will need more than one module to be effective.
+Their entry-level product is significantly less expensive than Marketo’s Basic edition.
+For enterprise use, Hubspot and Marketo are more comparable in price, but Marketo is still more expensive, especially since most businesses will need more than one module to be effective.